FEX-Emu/FEX-ppa/README.md

 ### Unable to find mandatory field 'Changed-By' in the changes file.
 * Changes need to be indented by two spaces otherwise the change file is invalid.
 * Ensure it is indented

+### create_package failed with log complaining about running out of memory
+* Add `auto-expand-secmem` to `$HOME/.gnupg/gpg-agent.conf` and then restart gpg-agent with `killall gpg-agent`
+* Lets GPG agent allocate more secure working memory which is necessary to allow multiple signing agents at once